quipucords/quipucords/docs/source/man.rst

 Authentication Profiles
 -----------------------

-Use the ``qpc auth`` command to create and manage authentication profiles.
+Use the ``qpc credential`` command to create and manage authentication profiles.

 An authentication profile defines a set of user credentials to be used during a scan.
 These user credentials include a username and a password or SSH key.
 Quipucords uses SSH to connect to servers on the network and uses authentication profiles to obtain the user credentials that are required to access those servers.